jnozzi/cocoadev.com/SiteContent/General/NSSliderCircularVersion.markdown

-Hi, been playing with the new [[NSSlider]] in Panther, the little circular one.
+Hi, been playing with the new General/NSSlider in Panther, the little circular one.
 I can't find any documentation that would allow me to do the following...

-- There's no way to dictate that the circular slider should ''stop'' when it reaches its maximum value, it just instantly goes back to its min value and starts counting up again as you slide.
-This makes it almost impossible to quickly use the circular [[NSSlider]] to set it to the maximum value.
+- There's no way to dictate that the circular slider should *stop* when it reaches its maximum value, it just instantly goes back to its min value and starts counting up again as you slide.
+This makes it almost impossible to quickly use the circular General/NSSlider to set it to the maximum value.
 Please tell me I am wrong about this, the cool new slider is useless to me without this.

-- I can't find a way to have it return only integer values without including the ugly tick-marks, is there a way to have my cake ''and'' eat it?
+- I can't find a way to have it return only integer values without including the ugly tick-marks, is there a way to have my cake *and* eat it?

 Let me know what you guys are thinking about this new widget,